jmleroy/forest-symfony/README.md

     secret_key: "Your Secret Key"
 ```

-**Important notice**: Your secret key may depend on your environment by
+**Important notice**: Your secret key depends on your environment by
-putting it in `app/config/config_(env).yml`, but you need to configure
+putting it in `app/config/config_(env).yml`.
+However, you need to set up
-your web server to set your environment appropriately.
-Forest only accepts
+your environment appropriately.
+If you wish to use Forest with the dev environment of your application,
+you need to make changes in your `web/.htaccess` file and replace all
+instances of `app.php` by `app_dev.php`.
+Actually, Forest does not accept
-your server domain name and port in its configuration.
+in its configuration to specify a path after your server domain name and
+port.

 Step 5: Allow CORS Queries from ForestAdmin
 -------------------------------------------